bitrix24/b24restdocs/api-reference/imopenlines/openlines/messages/index.md

-# Send a message to the open line imopenlines.crm.message.add
+# Send a message to the open channel imopenlines.crm.message.add

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing here — we will complete it shortly.

 {% endnote %}